Deran Sarafian: Life and career

 Sarafian is the son of film director Richard C. Sarafian, and the nephew of director, screenwriter and producer Robert Altman.
 He is the brother of Ani Sarafian, Tedi Sarafian, Richard Sarafian, Jr. and Damon B. Sarafian.
 He has two children with ex-wife, actress Laurie Fortier.

-In 1983 Sarafian said he had spent the previous five years "ghost directing", i.e. taking over films where the original director was unable to complete filming.
+In 1983 Sarafian said he had spent the previous five years "ghost directing"; i.e., taking over films where the original director was unable to complete filming.
 These films included Young Warriors (1983).

 After directing a number of genre movies in Spain and Italy, Sarafian entered into the mainstream by directing the Jean-Claude Van Damme action film Death Warrant.
-As a film director he has worked primarily in the action and thriller genres.
+As a film director, he has worked primarily in the action and thriller genres.

-Sarafian has directed 23 episodes of the FOX series House and was made a co-executive producer of the series from 2007 and 2009.
+Sarafian has directed twenty-three episodes of the FOX series House and was made a co-executive producer of the series from 2007 and 2009.
 He was the producing director for several episodes of the first season of CSI: NY.
-Sarafian has also directed installments of: CSI: Crime Scene Investigation, CSI: Miami, Cold Case, The District, Without a Trace, Buffy the Vampire Slayer, Nash Bridges, Fringe, The Cape, Lost, Hell on Wheels, and Nikita.
+Sarafian has directed installments of: CSI: Crime Scene Investigation, CSI: Miami, Cold Case, The District, Without a Trace, Buffy the Vampire Slayer, Nash Bridges, Fringe, The Cape, Lost, Hell on Wheels, and Nikita.